icdevs/Icdevs_mainsite/_posts/2021-10-24-speed-run-the-ic-bounty.md

 * write some basic IC tutorials
 * understand how to deploy a static site on the IC using Fleek
 * get to know google codelab
-* help onboard thousands of developers on to the IC
+* help onboard thousands of developers onto the IC

 ICDevs would like help setting up our tutorials site and seeding it with an initial set of tutorials for developing on the IC.

 We will use google codelabs(https://codelabs.developers.google.com/) to create a site that will live at https://tutorials.icdebs.org.
 Code labs is a tool that lets you easily author and publish tutorials.
-You can begin to author them in google docs and then out put the results to markdown.
+You can begin to author them in google docs and then output the results to markdown.
 Ultimately you'll need to publish your markdown versions as the canonical versions.
 You will be free to start with markdown if you don't want to use google docs.
 Here is a tutorial on how to build a tutorial using code lab(https://medium.com/@zarinlo/publish-technical-tutorials-in-google-codelab-format-b07ef76972cd)

 This site will use Austin Griffith's Speed Run Ethereum article as a guide for what we want the first 1.0 version of this site to contain(https://medium.com/@austin_48503/%EF%B8%8Fethereum-dev-speed-run-bd72bcba6a4c).
-Obviously at this point we don't have anything as robust as scaffold.eth to piggy back off of, but hopefuly we can use a combination of the motoko playground(https://m7sm4-2iaaa-aaaab-qabra-cai.raw.ic0.app/) and other resources to get people started.
+Obviously, at this point, we don't have anything as robust as scaffold.eth to piggyback off of, but hopefully we can use a combination of the motoko playground(https://m7sm4-2iaaa-aaaab-qabra-cai.raw.ic0.app/) and other resources to get people started.

 Ultimately this repository will be an open repo where any community member can build a tutorial for something they think is important to communicate to developers trying to level up their IC development skills.